Contraz/demosys-py/docs/source/settings.rst

 - ``demosys.timers.MusicTimer`` requires ``MUSIC`` to be defined and will use the current time in an mp3.
 - ``demosys.timers.RocketTimer`` is the same as the default timer, but uses uses the rocket library.
 - ``demosys.timers.RocketMusicTimer`` requires ``MUSIC`` and ``ROCKET`` to be configured.

+More information can be found in the :doc:`timers` section.

 ROCKET
 ^^^^^^